Humans are rarely born free. Religious identity is imposed on the child before birth. A child is exposed to hatred, not love, before birth.

 The fact that a believer is happier than a sceptic is no more to the point than the fact that a drunken man is happier than a sober one.
-The happiness of credulity is a cheap and dangerous quality. - George Bernard Shaw in Preface to Androcles and the Lion.
+The happiness of credulity is a cheap and dangerous quality. - George Bernard Shaw.

 If God really existed, it would be necessary to abolish him.- Mikhail Bakunin, God and the State (1882), in seeming response to Voltaire's "If God did not exist, it would be necessary to invent him."